Content Map Terms

 - When trying new foods at a meal, be sure to also include a food that your child likes.
 Don't be discouraged if it takes several tries before your child actually eats a new food.
 It may take as many as 15 times or more before your child will try a new food.

-- Juice does not have the valuable fibre that whole fruit has.
-Unless the label says the drink has only 100% juice, beware that many fruit drinks are just water, a little juice flavouring, and a lot of added sugar.
-The Canadian Paediatric Society recommends limiting juice to ½ cup (125 mL).
+- Have your child drink water when he or she is thirsty.
+Juice is not necessary for a healthy diet.
+Juice does not have the valuable fibre that whole fruit has.
+Many fruit drinks are just water, a little juice flavouring, and a lot of added sugar.

 Planning meals and snacks